AwDesign71/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+HTML and XML are document model object that can be manipulated by adding style and content to change the structure of the document.

 2. What is an event?

+When using Javascript events, you can make the page react to buttons, click, keyboard shortcuts, making mouse interaction with the elements, and do things in the form fields.
+Also, it can load and unload JavaScript’s tasks.

 3. What is an event listener?

+An event listener, listening when activities take place by the document’s handler which is a mouse, clicks, resizing, load, and focus, but there are other handlers as well.

 4. Why would we convert a NodeList into an Array?

+The reason for making the node list into an array is because you don’t have to create it from scratch if you have a collection of HTML element already done.
+But you do it if you need to target specific content specifically.

 5. What is a component?

+A component is a Javascript logic that is reusable throughout an API without recreating the same code.
+They can speed up the process of building web apps, and they are useful for when you need to add more content without repeating yourself.

 ### Git Set up